 Alec was trying out to be a radio talk show host.

-Remind me to play this this half this hour.
+Remind me to play this hour.

-And anyway, he was trying out uh on the big stick of WABC in New York, my radio ex-wife, if you will, on another station.
+And anyway, he was trying out on the big stick of WABC in New York, my radio ex-wife, if you will, on another station.

 I'm now on the all-new 710 WOR in New York with Rush.